8ivek/ya_pricing_table/README.txt

 == Screenshots ==

-1. Install the plugin and activate using the general WordPress plugin installation and activation process.
+1. Price table theme 1 (yapt2021)
-2. Add pricing table screen
+2. Price table theme 2 (default)
-3. Select plugin theme screen
+3. Price table theme 3 (Aanya)
-4. Custom style screen
+4. Add/edit pricing table screen
-5. Pricing table listing page, where you can select shortcode and copy for using it in pages or posts
+5. Select plugin template screen
-6. Add the shortcode in post or page and update/publish
+6. Custom style screen
-7. Price table theme 1 (yapt2021)
+7. Pricing table listing page, where you can select the shortcode and copy to use it in pages or posts
-8. Price table theme 2 (default)
+8. Add the shortcode in post or page and update/publish

 == Changelog ==